Elaine Bearer: Research details

 Bearer's research began with studies of membrane dynamics involved in synaptic transmitter release.
 She developed imaging labels for anionic lipids and made the earliest observations of membrane lipid rafts. and the protein biochemistry of actin modulators During this investigation, she identified proteins that drive filament formation and mapped one, kaptin/2E4, on human chromosome 19.
 This work revealed that mutations in the promoter region of kaptin/2E4 lead to inherited deafness.

 Using herpes simplex virus (HSV) as a tool and the squid giant axon as a model, her lab then discovered that amyloid precursor protein (AAP), whose proteolytic product Abeta is the major component of Alzheimer's plaques, recruited cytoskeletal motors to cargo for intracellular transport within axons.
 Live video recording of green-labeled HSV and red-labeled APP and high resolution immunogold electronmicroscopy demonstrated that intracellular HSV viral particles interact with cellular APP.
 Her work on HSV has led towards understanding the HSV-APP connections and its role in Alzheimer's disease.

 In 2004, Bearer began developing magnetic resonance imaging with Russell E. Jacobs, John D. Roberts, and Scott E. Fraser for live imaging of circuitry in mouse models of human neurological and psychiatric disorders.
 Bearer and Jacobs developed manganese-enhanced magnetic resonance imaging (MEMRI) of neural connections and brain activity in transgenic mouse models of human disorders.
 From 2006 until 2021, Bearer and Jacobs co-authored 15 publications using MEMRI to discover alterations in hippocampal and forebrain projections.
+The most recent of this line of research was published in October 2025 in PNAS, detailing the effects of early life adversity on brain networks.

+She is a member of the American Society for Investigative Pathology, where she has served as elected chair of various subcommittees and on Council.
+Since 2002, she has directed and chaired various symposia at their annual national meetings.

+In 2023 she assumed leadership within the emerging New Mexico Alzehimer's Disease Research Center Director of the UNM Brain Bank, a repository she had inherited at UNM and continued to build and curate there.
+In 2024 the Center was awarded a $21.7 million grant from NIH for 5 years.
+Bearer continues to lead the Neuropathology Core for this new Center and Direct the Brain Brank.
+Using Brain Bank specimens, Bearer discovered nanoplastics in the human brain by microscopy accepted for publication and published in Proceedings of the International Society for Magnetic Resonance in Medicine.
+Bearer's discovery was inspired by and in tandem with Matt Campen at UNM College of Pharmacy, and his team, who were using pyrolysis GC/MS to identify plastics by molecular characterization in brain bank specimens.
+Using her novel miscorcospy technique, Bearer has since studied the realitonship between vascular pathology and the presence of plastics in white matter blood vessel walls.

+Bearer's recent scientific work received media attention, including HSC Newsbreak, including, an article in C&EN news, "the fluorescent microplastics jumped out at us".